Regular registration is open

-Queers, weirdos, freaks and allies of all genders, come dance at our slumber party in the woods.
+Queers, weirdos and allies, come dance at our slumber party in the woods.
 4 days of peace, queer love and techno.

-This is not a professionally produced event.
-This is a DIY communal gathering in a private, queer-owned space.
+This is not a commercially produced event.
+This is a DIY communal gathering at a private, queer-owned location.
 Everybody participates to make this happen.
 No headliners, no guest list, no VIPs.
 Just people we hope will be your new friends.

 So yes, we’re asking everybody to pay.
 And we’re asking everybody who attends to volunteer a shift to help out: we have shifts for setup, kitchen help, some errands, logistics, and cleanup.

 Online registration for this year’s gathering begins on Jan 19 at noon west coast time.

 Late registration: $220 (March 18-April 17)

 That cost covers all your group meals and snacks from dinner Thursday through brunch Sunday.